rrrodzilla/rrrodzilla/README.md

   - **Microsoft:** Former SOA Architect, helped launch Azure v1 in 2009.

 - **Current Projects:**
-  - **Govcraft:** Providing expertise in secure, safe software development, ML integration, and cloud optimization.
+  - **Govcraft:** Spending all of my time these days providing expertise in secure, safe software development, ML integration, and cloud optimization.
-  - **[ntangler](https://github.com/GovCraft/ntangler):** Open-source project focused on reducing developer toil.

 - **Technologies:**
-  - **Rust:** Enthusiast exploring its use for efficient and secure systems.
+  - **Rust:** Expert in its use for efficient and secure systems.
-  - **Machine Learning:** Looking into applications across different fields.
+  - **Machine Learning:** Using professionally since 2015 across different fields.
+  - **Everything Else:** If you can Google it, I've likely got experience with it in some form or fashion.
+I only count "experience" as I've installed it, run it, managed it, built it, configured it or some combination thereof.
+I'm a prolific learner and the projects I've worked on are too numerous to count.

 ## Get in Touch